About this service

 • Terranova is a software system that acts as a central information hub for researchers in the Climate Change Adaptation research domain.
 Users can deposit research data, with associated metadata descriptions, into centrally managed storage infrastructure, which can be searched in a variety of different ways.
 There are many collections from catchment management authorities from across Australia.

-• This is offered as a self-service application and is free of charge.
+• The Terranova website is offered as a self-service application and is free of charge.

-• Microscopy Portal: This service uses the software Columbus, from Perkin Elmer.
-It integrates tightly with the Opera and Operetta High Content Imaging Systems and is based on the OMERO system by Open Microscopy Environment.
-It can visualise images and microscopy media from most many microscopes via the Bioformats library.
-Analysis tools are available via building blocks.
-This allows you to easily create and customise algorithms to compare multiple samples, plates or batches.
-Visualised results can then be exported to formats such as Excel and PowerPoint and can interface with Accelrys Pipeline Pilot, IDBS ActivityBase and Volocity.
+• Omero Microscopy Portal: This service uses the software Omero Plus, from Glencoe Software.
+It is based on the OMERO system by Open Microscopy Environment.
+It can visualise images and microscopy media from most many microscopes.
+Omero connects to the local Griffith HPC; this allows you to easily create and customise algorithms to compare multiple samples, plates or batches.
+Visualised results can then be exported to many formats.

 Infrastructure provisioning